StringEpsilon/fbNetwork/README.md

 A very simple HTTP client can be found in the examples folder.

-## Restrictions, known issues, ...

-* Windows XP is not supported, since inet_ntop is only available in Vista and up.
-* fbServer is untested and doesn't work on windows yet

 ## TODO

 High level:

 * [ ] Testing under real conditions
-* [ ] The the client on windows
+* [ ] Test the client and server thoroughly on windows
 * [ ] Get some feedback on the API
 * [ ] Get some feedback on the actual network handling, especially the errorhandling
-* [ ] Test fbServer and make it work on windows.

 Detail: